-Add those to your capital expenses as well as the cost of IT personnel to oversee and maintain your on-premises infrastructure.
+Add those to your capital expenses and the cost of IT personnel to oversee and maintain your on-premises infrastructure.
 You can see how the bills quickly pile up.

-For example, a study by KPMG found that a typical IT organization spends over 30% of their budget on infrastructure.
-The study also concluded that shifting your workload to the cloud can save companies from 10-20% of their annual IT budget.
+For example, a study by KPMG found that a typical IT organization spends over 30% of its budget on infrastructure.
+The study also concluded that shifting your workload to the cloud can save companies 10-20% of their annual IT budget.

-When using cloud business solutions to run business-critical applications, companies can expect to save on capital expenditure.
-Companies can then use these savings to reinvest in innovation and growth.
+The bottom line, companies that use cloud business solutions to run business-critical applications can expect to save on capital expenditure.
+Later on, they can then use these savings to reinvest in innovation and growth.